We are talking about a symptom that produces tremors in the ocular iris.

 It is sometimes seen in healthy or nearsighted people.
 The wave movements of the iris are very slight.

-This vibration or agitated movement of the iris with the movement of the eye, can be due to a subluxation of the lens, the incomplete or partial dislocation of the lens; or by aphakia, the absence of a lens.
+This vibration or agitated movement of the iris with the direction of the eye can be due to a subluxation of the lens, the incomplete or partial dislocation of the lens, or by aphakia, the absence of a lens.

-Iridodonesis, in the absence of trauma, should guide the specialist in the search for a metabolic etiology in young subjects with ischemic stroke.
+In the absence of trauma, Iridodonesis should guide the specialist in the search for a metabolic etiology in young subjects with ischemic stroke.

 It is also seen in cases of hydrophthalmia and retinal detachment.

 Iridodonesis is therefore nothing other than a common symptom in many conditions, and no exclusive treatment can be applied to it.

 Diagnosis of iridodonesis

 An outside observer makes the vibrations visible to the naked eye and is evaluated by slit-lamp examination.